keboola/component-web-content-crawler/README.md

 For the local development it is also necessary to have Chrome browser installed and set the `dokcer_mode` configuration parameter to `false`.
 This way it is possible to see the actual effects of each steps defined directly in the browser and develop the configuration step-by-step.
-For inspecting the DOM structure it is recommended to use the [Chrome Dev Console](https://developers.google.com/web/tools/chrome-devtools/console/) available by pressing `F12` or right click -> explore element.
+For inspecting the DOM structure it is recommended to use some Chrome extension that allows you to retrieve xPath of selected elements for instance  [`xpath-finder`](https://github.com/trembacz/xpath-finder) or using the [Chrome Dev Console](https://developers.google.com/web/tools/chrome-devtools/console/) available by pressing `F12` or right click -> explore element.

 ## Development